dhckdgjs/GIGABYTE-Z590-VISION-G-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/README.md

 - Audio: Realtek® ALC 4080 High Definition Audio
 - Case: Fractal Design R7 Compact

+## Caution
+GIGABYTE Z590 Vision-G M/B(BIOS F2) CAN NOT BOOT with GIGABYTE RX580 MINING or GAMING.

 ## Comments

 This Hackintosh build guide is NOT GUARANTEE 100% fully working in your conditions.